 - 1 In the Project pane of the Projects tab, select the project you wish to remove from source control. - 2 Right-click and select Source Control | Remove Project File from Source Control.
 A confirmation message appears. - 3 Click Yes.
 The selected project file is removed from source control.

-Returning files to source control, see "Returning Files to Source control" on page 31.
+For information on returning files to source control, see "Returning Files to Source Control" on page 24.

-Contents This section contains procedural information about viewing and editing files that are under source control.
+This section contains procedural information about viewing and editing files that are under source control.